graveja0/health-care-markets/README.md

 The underlying market structure of Philadelphia-area hospitals starts to become a bit more clear in this representation of the data.
 Again, we see that ZIP codes tend to cluster around certain sets of hospitals.
-For example, Holy Reedeemer, Nazareth, Aria-Jefferson and Jeanes Hospital all tend to draw on patients from similar ZIP codes.
-By comparison, Mercy Fitzgerald, the UPenn Hospitals, and Lankeneau Medical Center draw patients from a different cluster of ZIPs.
+For example, Holy Reedeemer, Nazareth, Aria-Jefferson and Jeanes hospital all tend to draw on patients from similar ZIP codes.
+By comparison, Mercy Fitzgerald, the UPenn hospitals, and Lankeneau Medical Center draw patients from a different cluster of ZIPs.

 Next we will take this bipartite matrix and transform it into a unipartite matrix summarizing the total number of shared hospital connections between ZIP codes.
-Here, we will define two ZIPs as “connected” if, for one or more hospitals, at least 10% of the patients from that ZIP are treated at the hospital.
-Thus, if 15% of patients from ZIP A and 25% of patients from ZIP B go to Hospital 1, those two ZIPs would be connected.
+Here, we will define two ZIPs as “connected” if, for one or more hospitals, at least 0.1 of the patients from that ZIP are treated at the hospital.
+Thus, if 15% of patients from ZIP A and 25% of patients from ZIP B go to hospital 1, those two ZIPs would be connected.
 However if just 1% of patients from ZIP A and 25% of patients from ZIP B go to the hospital, those ZIPs would not be counted as connected.